skiadas/AppliedStatsCourse/notes/measures_center.md

         Mean smaller than Median
 - Example to consider:

-    > If we imagine the populations of each of the largest 150 countries as our data points, we will find a mean / average population of $4.6$ million and a median population of $1.07$ million.
+    > If we look at the populations of each of the largest 150 countries as our data points, we will find a mean / average population of $4.6$ million and a median population of $1.07$ million.
 Think about these numbers and whether/how they make sense.